-One credit-by-exam that is available to students while enrolled at the University is the College Level Examination Program (CLEP).
+CLEP is available to students while enrolled at the university.
 This examination program is designed to measure knowledge in specific subject areas of general education.
-Credit earned through CLEP may be equated to courses in the University Core Curriculum or lower-division electives.
-Students can register to take a CLEP exam by visiting https://testing.fiu.edu or by contacting the Center for Testing and Career Certification at (305) 348-2441 (Modesto A. Maidique Campus) and (305) 919-4043 (Biscayne Bay Campus).
+Credit earned through CLEP may be equated to courses in the UCC or lower-division electives.
+Students can register to take a CLEP exam by visiting testing.fiu.edu or by contacting the Center for Testing and Career Certification at (305) 348-2441 (for the Modesto A. Maidique Campus) and (305) 919-4043 (for the Biscayne Bay Campus).